 facilities.
 Inclusive decision-making is key to implementing WtE in Hong Kong.
-Much of the public backlash which resulted from previous efforts to push for incinerations came from the failure to consult with residents near the proposed sites.
+Much of the public backlash, which resulted from previous efforts to push for incinerations, came from the failure to consult with residents near the proposed sites.
 Government should properly address residents' concerns about air pollution, odours, and worsened environmental quality by increasing the transparency of the construction process and by offering real-time air quality monitoring.

-Recommendation 3: Explore opportunities for regional collaboration on renewable and nuclear energy development with Mainland China
+Recommendation 3: Explore opportunities for regional collaboration on renewable and nuclear energy development with Mainland China.

 Constrained by land and natural resources, Hong Kong does not have favourable conditions for large-scale renewable energy development.
 One option to help with decarbonising Hong Kong's power system is to expand the import of renewable and nuclear energy from Mainland China.
 Building new nuclear power plants and offshore wind projects are top of Guangdong's energy development agenda and could provide opportunities for Hong Kong to increase its imported clean energy via regional collaborations.
-Currently, nuclear energy from the Daya Bay Nuclear Power Plant in Guangdong provides the largest source of zero-carbon electricity, which is around a quarter of the total power demand for Hong Kong (CLP, 2021b).
-To further explore this option, Government should consider the following actions over the next 12-24 months:
+Currently, nuclear energy from the Daya Bay Nuclear Power Plant in Guangdong provides the largest source of zero-carbon electricity, which is around a quarter of the total power demand for Hong Kong (CLP 2021b).
+To further explore this option, government should consider the following actions over the next 12 to 24 months:

-Explore the feasibility of importing renewable and nuclear energy from

-Guangdong.
-Besides technical feasibility, it is important that central and provincial authorities on the mainland understand the potential for Hong Kong to import greater volumes of zerocarbon electricity from Mainland China.
+Explore the feasibility of importing renewable and nuclear energy from Guangdong.
+In addition to technical feasibility, it is important that central and provincial authorities on the mainland understand the potential for Hong Kong to import greater volumes of zero-carbon electricity from Mainland China.
 This exploration should seek mechanisms that can maximise the agency of local power companies to prevent Hong Kong from being a captive buyer.
-Government should actively seek opportunities to establish joint venture partnerships with power generators in an arrangement similar to CLP's current partnership with Daya Bay.
+Government should actively seek opportunities to establish joint-venture partnerships with power generators in an arrangement similar to CLP's current partnership with Daya Bay.

 Explore the feasibility of greater interconnection for Hong Kong with the China Southern Grid.
-Complementing the above recommendation to import more renewable and nuclear energy from Guangdong, interconnection between Hong Kong and the

-China Southern Grid is essential.
+Complementing the above recommendation to import more renewable and nuclear energy from Guangdong, interconnection between Hong Kong and the China Southern Grid is essential.
 Government should explore the feasibility of long-distance interconnections and potential routes for power cables.
-It is vital to engage with the public to seek their opinion-this can lead to better informed and comprehensive decisions.
+It is vital to engage with the public to seek their opinion as this can lead to better informed and comprehensive decisions.

-Recommendation 4: Explore the potential of using large-scale 'green' hydrogen
+Recommendation 4: Explore the potential of using large-scale green hydrogen.

-With hydrogen becoming an important technology in realising a net-zero carbon society, it has huge potential in satisfying Hong Kong's peak load and grid balancing issues, as well as ensuring its energy security.
+With hydrogen becoming an important technology in realising a net-zero carbon society, it has huge potential in satisfying Hong Kong's peak load and grid-balancing issues, as well as ensuring its energy security.
 However, hydrogen utilisation still has a lot of challenges.
-For example, storage and transportation are especially difficult and the costs associated with producing 'green' hydrogen are also particularly high.
-As such, Government should consider the following actions over the next 12-24 months:
+For example, storage and transport are especially difficult, and the costs associated with producing green hydrogen are also particularly high.
+As such, government should consider the following actions over the next 12 to 24 months:

-Establish a cross-agency taskforce to develop a 'green' hydrogen strategy for Hong Kong.
-The taskforce must focus on a long-term strategy for the large-scale deployment of 'green' hydrogen in Hong Kong.
-This strategy should also include a quantitative risk assessment and a hazard-and-operability analysis of hydrogen technologies, including safe handling of hydrogen, standards in hydrogen purity, and verifiable certification for lifecycle GHG emissions.
-The taskforce should include representations from Government and different business sectors across the entire value chain of 'green' hydrogen production, transportation, and utilisation.
+Establish a cross-agency task force to develop a green hydrogen strategy for Hong

+Kong.
+The task force must focus on a long-term strategy for the large-scale deployment of green hydrogen in Hong Kong.
+This strategy should also include a quantitative risk assessment and a hazard-and-operability analysis of hydrogen technologies, including safe handling of hydrogen, standards in hydrogen purity, and verifiable certification for life-cycle GHG emissions.
+The task force should include representatives from government and different business sectors across the entire value chain of green hydrogen production, transport, and utilisation.

-Building on the above, in the next 3-5 years, Government may consider:
+Building on this recommendation, in the next three to five years, government may consider.